 Our Data Protection Policy sets out applicable regulations for collecting, processing and using the personal data of natural persons.
 These particularly apply for the data of customers, shareholders and other third parties, as well as of contractual and business partners, especially with regard to the statutory requirements of the General Data Protection Regulation (GDPR), the German Federal Data Protection Act (BDSG) and the German Telecommunications and Telemedia Data Protection Act (TTDSG).
-The processing of personal data in systems which enable the conduct or performance of company employees to be monitored or which record, store, process or use personal data of employees is governed by the "Framework Agreement for the Introduction and Operation of Information and Communications Systems".
-A separate "IT and Data Protection" body, which also comprises members of the Works Council, regularly discusses topics relating to data protection.
+The processing of personal data in systems which enable the conduct or performance of company employees to be monitored or which record, store, process or use personal data of employees is governed by the "Framework Agreement for the Introduction and Operation of Information and Communications Systems" agreed with the Works Council.
+A separate "IT and Data Protection" body, which also comprises members of the Works Council and specialist departments, regularly discusses topics relating to data protection.